Strength athletics

-Strength athletics, also known as Strongman competitions, is a sport which tests competitors' strength in a variety of non-traditional ways.
-Some of the disciplines are similar to those in powerlifting and some powerlifters have also successfully competed in strongman competitions.
-However, strongman events also test physical endurance to a degree not found in powerlifting or other strength-based sports, such as carrying refrigerators, flipping truck tires, and pulling vehicles with a rope.

-Competitions designed to test the strength of participants pre-date recorded history.
-The Highland games in Scotland are an early example of modern strongman competitions.
-Circus strongmen also performed feats of strength that were non-traditional or sensationalistic.
-Strongman competitions like World's Strongest Man began their television popularity in the 1970s.
+Strength athletics is the collection of strength sports which measure physical strength, based on both: non-standard and historical implements as seen in Strongman and Highland games, and standardized and calibrated equipment as seen in Powerlifting and Weightlifting.

+Some of the disciplines have similarities to each other and although it is very difficult to master more than one, some athletes participate in several of them and perform at world class levels.
+Weightlifting consists of two main lifts (snatch and clean & jerk) and powerlifting consists of three main lifts (squat, bench and deadlift) where all test the maximal strength (one rep max output).
+Highland games consists of up to about ten different disciplines (including stone put, Scottish hammer throw, weight throw, weight over bar, caber toss, keg toss and sheaf toss) while strongman span across more than thirty different lifts and events (including deadlift, vehicle pull, log lift, axle press, stonelifting, stone carrying, circus dumbbell press, yoke carry, farmers walk, squat, basque circle, loading medleys and grip events), testing both maximal strength and physical endurance.

+At present day, Strongman takes the bulk of the strength athletics domain, owing to involving both standardized and non standardized tests of strength, as well as for its highly diversified nature.

 History

 Origins

 Strength competitions pre-date written history.
 The first Olympics (running, throwing, jumping) were believed to be held in 776 BCE.
-There are records in many civilizations of feats of strength performed by great heroes, perhaps mythological, such as Heracles, Goliath, Orm Storolfsson and Milo of Croton.
+There are records in many civilizations of feats of strength performed by great heroes, perhaps mythological, such as Heracles, Orm Storolfsson and Milo of Croton.

 Competitions that modern strongman events are modeled on, Scottish Highland Gatherings, were formalized around 1820 by Sir Walter Scott.
 In 1848, Queen Victoria attended the Braemar Highland Games.

 In the 18th and 19th centuries, circus strongmen lent sensationalism to their acts such as bending iron bars, breaking iron chains worn around their chests, and lifting heavy objects.
 Famous strongmen from this era included Thomas Topham, Eugen Sandow, Louis Cyr, Thomas Inch, Arthur Saxon, Angus MacAskill, and Alexander Zass.

 In the 20th century, strength sports such as weightlifting and powerlifting were popularized through the Olympic Games.
 However, feats of strength akin to the circus performances also gained in popularity.
 David Prowse (who played Darth Vader in Star Wars) was initially famous in 1964 for his lifting the famed 733 lb Dinnie Stones, the first man to do so since Donald Dinnie himself a century earlier.